SCDerox/video-metadata/README.md

 */
 ```

 Note: This also work with image files, but this library was designed for videos.
-Please also note that `code.type` will always be "video", as this is the way we are telling ffprobe to parse the video.
+Please also note that `code.type` will
+always be "video", as this is the way we are telling ffprobe to parse the video.

+## Issues & Contributing

+Feel free to create issues / raise PRs in the [repository](https://github.com/SCDerox/video-metadata).

 ## License

 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
+You can
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want  To Public License, Version 2, as published by Sam Hocevar.
+redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as
+published by Sam Hocevar.
 See http://www.wtfpl.net/ for more details.